 To allow for a well-functioning monitoring mechanism, suppliers must permit audits at any time of all the factories involved in the manufacturing of G-Star products by G-Star employees and/or accredited auditors.
 As part of the monitoring process, accredited auditors must be allowed to conduct interviews with workers on a confidential basis and to inspect the supplier's premises.

 2.1.2.
 Supplier requirements

 Suppliers are required to:

-• Post and share a Higg FEM 3.0 self-assessment (deadline 30th of April) and verification (deadline 31st of August) annually.
+Post and share, annually, the latest Higg FEM self-assessment and verification (deadline 31st of December).